 In this interdisciplinary program, you’ll examine human behavior through the unique lenses of:

+All required courses can be completed online.
 Depending on your interests, you can also concentrate your elective coursework in a particular discipline.

 Jobs in psychology are projected to grow 14% by the year 2028 nationally.
 The median annual wage is $79,010.
 The median wage for clinical, counseling and school psychologists in Missouri specifically is $76,480.

 Many career paths require advanced training and certification.
 Drury GO offers several related bachelor’s degrees to help you build on your behavioral science foundation.
 An Associate of Science in Behavioral Science degree gives you a solid basis for many jobs, including: